 Please do read our safeguarding information for visitors.

 Each term we have fire evacuation practices or drills so that we are able to get out of the school quickly and safely in the event of a fire or similar emergency.
-We now have ‘lockdown’ practices as well, which is a necessary procedure for the children’s safety and welfare to ensure children are brought inside quickly and calmly in the event of any emergency outside of the school.
+We also have termly have ‘lockdown’ practices as well, which is a necessary procedure for the children’s safety and welfare to ensure children are brought inside quickly and calmly in the event of any emergency or disturbance outside of the school.